Vengatesan-K/Youtube-Data-Harvesting-and-Warehousing/README.md

  - [x] Able to search and retrieve data from the SQL database using different search options, including joining tables to get channel details.

-## Tools and libraries used this project :
+## Tools and libraries used for this project :

 | Tool/Lib | Purpose |
 | --- | --- |